derrekyoung/url-monitor-react-springboot/README.md

 # url-monitor-react-springboot
 ![Alt text](/src/main/resources/static/images/screenshot-url-monitor-main-page.png?raw=true "Sreenshot of main page")

 Test URLs to see if they respond and if the response has the correct data.
-Built with Spring Boot and React in order to test the feasability of that combo.
+Built with Spring Boot and React in order to test the feasibility of that combo.

 This is a hobby project that I created on my own.
 The basic idea is to ping a URL and see if it